 What is an aurora borealis?

-Polar auroras (borealis or australis, since they also appear in the southern hemisphere) occur when electrically charged particles from the Sun, particularly electrons, hit the Earth’s magnetic field and are guided by field lines to our planet’s polar regions (the Magnetic North Pole is found in the Canadian Arctic islands).
-In the upper atmosphere (between 100 and 400 kilometres), the electrons strike atoms of rarefied gases (oxygen and nitrogen), which emit light.
-The atmosphere basically acts as a gigantic neon sign.
-Auroras are usually greenish, although our eyes can’t detect the colour if the aurora isn’t intense enough.
-They turn red when the eruption spawning them is particularly intense.
+The Northern Lights and their southern hemisphere counterparts, the Southern Lights, are a fascinating phenomenon.
+Also known as the aurora borealis, aurora australis, or polar auroras when considered globally, they occur when electrically charged particles from the Sun, particularly electrons, hit the Earth’s magnetic field.
+These particles are guided by field lines to our planet’s polar regions (the Magnetic North Pole is found in the Canadian Arctic islands).
+In the upper atmosphere (between 100 and 400 kilometres), the electrons strike atoms of rarefied gases (oxygen and nitrogen), which emit light at specific wavelengths, or colours.

 When can we see an aurora borealis?